-While shooting in England, Mark Wahlberg spent time at St Aidan's Church incognito, and made donations.
-No one knew anything until later on.
-Reverend Father Des McGiven said: "It's great that we had him in for the service, and appreciate his generosity towards our church."
+While shooting in England, Mark Wahlberg spent time at St. Aidan's Church incognito and made donations.
+No one knew anything until afterwards.
+Reverend Father Des McGiven said, "It's great that we had him in for the service and we appreciate his generosity towards our church."

 Liam Garrigan (King Arthur) also played the character King Arthur in the television series Once Upon a Time (2011).

 Part of the film was shot at Stonehenge.
 Director Michael Bay requested to shoot an explosion on the location but was denied, so he had a set of Stonehenge constructed to shoot the explosion.

 Hot Rod has a French accent in the film.
 His voice actor Omar Sy is actually French, and is exaggerating his native Parisian accent.